goelvidhi/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 *segments_acked*:
 Number of MSS-sized segments acked when an ACK is received.
-This number is a decimal and it can be less than 1 when an ACK acknowledges a segment smaller than the MSS.
+This number will be a non-integer value when an ACK acknowledges data that is not MSS-sized.
+Specifically, it can be less than 1 when an ACK acknowledges a segment smaller than the MSS.

 ## Window Increase Function {#win-inc}